Aphees/t2dmSurveyWeightedEnsemble/README.md

 Standard errors were estimated via Taylor series linearization using strata and PSU design variables.

 All analyses used survey-weighted procedures in Python.

+## Citation

+If you use this work, please cite:

+A. Odebode (2025).
+Survey-Weighted Ensemble Clustering Reveals Population-Level Diabetes Subgroups.
+In Proceedings of the [Conference Name], 2025.

+@inproceedings{Odebode2025SurveyWeighted,
+  author    = {Afees Odebode},
+  title     = {Survey-Weighted Ensemble Clustering Reveals Population-Level Diabetes Subgroups}, year      = {2025}, booktitle = {Proceedings of the Conference on Machine Learning and Health Data}, }

+## Appendix